Jarod-Wylie/Power-Plants/README.md

 ### Controls
 |Key|Action|
 |--|--|
-W: Move Up
+W | Move Up
-A: Move Left
+A | Move Left
-S: Move Down
+S | Move Down
-D: Move Right
+D | Move Right

-H: Harvest plants for firewood and seeds
+H | Harvest plants for firewood and seeds
-P: Plant seeds to grow more plants
+P | Plant seeds to grow more plants
-J: Spend wood to feed fire (must be standing on a tile directly next to the fire)
-G: Pick up tools(only tool in game is Hoe)
+J | Spend wood to feed fire (must be standing on a tile directly next to the fire) G | Pick up tools(only tool in game is Hoe)
-I: Dig an irrigation canal (must be standing on a tile directly next to water or existing canal) -- you will need to be holding the Hoe to be able to do this.
+I | Dig an irrigation canal (must be standing on a tile directly next to water or existing canal) -- you will need to be holding the Hoe to be able to do this.

 ### Other Notes and Tips
 Planting Rules: